FR0NDAY/Vene-Clicker-2.0-RustV/README.md

 - Config is stored in `config.txt`.
 - Global key/mouse hooks are handled in Rust (`rdev`).
 - Clicking and active-window checks use WinAPI via `windows-sys`.
+- FOR MINECRAFT JAVA, YOU MUST Tggle Raw Input or it will just move you to the top left !